ValentinKil/ValentinKil.github.io/_pages/about.md

 ref:  about
 ---

 I am a PhD student at the University of Oxford in the Department of Statistics.
 My project is supervised by <a href="https://www.stats.ox.ac.uk/~caron/" class="special-link">François Caron</a> and <a href="https://bguedj.github.io" class="special-link">Benjamin Guedj</a>, and my research is supported by the Clarendon Scholarship.
+I organise the <a href="https://youngstatmlseminar.github.io" class="special-link">Oxford Young Statisticians Seminar</a>.

 **My research interests lie in :**
 - **Anytime-valid Inference:** Developing sequential statistical methods that remain valid under continuous monitoring and optional stopping using e-values.